deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Just as the last of the plates was being racked up, Rebar sidled over and gave John a tap on the shoulder.

 "Dude, uh… that was a structural wall he busted."
 He whispered.
-“We kinda need everyone out of here while we make it safe.”
+"We kinda need everyone out of here while we make it safe."

 John nodded at him, then gave Adam's back a hefty pat.
 "Hey… Horse.
 Man, we gotta move, okay?
 Come on, let's get you something to eat."

-Adam nodded against his chest, and asked, in the most childish tone that John had ever heard him produce, "...Can I have Eggos?"
+Adam nodded against his chest, and asked, in the most childish tone that John had ever heard him produce, "…Can I have Eggos?"

 Everyone had to pause to look at one another, despite the broken wall.
 Adam Arés - Mister Nutrition himself, the best cook on the team - and *Eggos?* Those were just two concepts that didn't go together, but now was *not* the time to argue.

 "Sure brother.
 Sure.
 All the Eggos you want, man.
 Come on.
 And I'll sort that elbow out while they're cooking."

-"...okay."
+"…okay."

 ___
 **Date Point 10y2m2w1d AV**
 **Folctha, Cimbrean, the Far Reaches**

 ***Charlotte Gilroy***